Extensions of Lie-Rinehart algebras and cotangent bundle reduction

-is a local diffeomorphism onto a $G$-invariant neighborhood of $q$ in $\QQ$ in such a way that the subspace of $G\times_{G_q}S_q$ which corresponds to the zero section of the associated vector bundle on $G\big/G_q$ goes to the orbit $Gq$; here $\mathrm{exp}_q$ refers to the exponential mapping at the point $q$ for the Riemannian metric on $\QQ$.
-Given a point $p$ of $S_q$, the stabilizer $G_p$ of $p$ is plainly a subgroup of $G_q$; however, in view of the hypothesis that $G_p$ and $G_q$ be conjugate, $G_p$ necessarily coincides with $G_q$, that is, the action of $G_q$ on $S_q$ is trivial, whence \eqref{slice1} takes the form

-Close to the point $q$ of $\QQ$, in a coordinate chart for $\QQ$ arising from \eqref{slice2}, the projection $\pi$ amounts to the projection to $S_q$.
-This implies the assertion. \end{proof}

-We note that Proposition \ref{prop} is perfectly consistent with the classical result of {\em Ehresmann's\/} telling us that a smooth, regular and proper surjection is a locally trivial fibration.
-Moreover, under the circumstances of Proposition \ref{prop}, the assignment to a vector in the Lie algebra $\mathfrak g$ of its induced fundamental vector field on $\QQ$ yields an exact sequence
+For illustration, suppose that the $G$-action on $Q$ is proper and has a single orbit type.
+Then the orbit space $B=Q/G$ is a smooth manifold, the projection $\pi\colon Q \rightarrow B$ is a smooth locally trivial fiber bundle (cf. \cite{Palais1961}), and Theorem \ref{sec} applies.
+This situation has been explored in \cite{hochrain}.
+Moreover, under these circumstances, the assignment to a vector in the Lie algebra $\mathfrak g$ of its induced fundamental vector field on $Q$ yields an exact sequence

-of smooth $G$-vector bundles over $\QQ$, each of the unlabelled horizontal arrows being of constant rank.
+of smooth $G$-vector bundles over $Q$, each of the unlabeled horizontal arrows being of constant rank.

-\section{Homogeneous spaces}
+\subsection{Homogeneous spaces}

-Let $G$ be a Lie group, $H$ a closed subgroup, consider the homogeneous space $\QQ=G\big/H$ as a $G$-manifold as usual, and lift the $G$-action to $\mathrm T(G\big/H)$ and $\mathrm T^*(G\big/H)$ in the standard manner.
-Our aim is to determine the Poisson algebra of smooth functions on the space $G\big \backslash(\mathrm T^*(G/H))$ of $G$-orbits in $\mathrm T^*(G/H)$ or, equivalently, the Poisson algebra of smooth $G$-invariant functions on $\mathrm T^*(G/H)$.
-We note that we do not systematically distinguish in notation between orbits relative to an action on the left and orbits relative to an action on the right.
+We will now justify the claim made in the previous subsection that, when the $G$-action on $Q$ is no longer free, the algebra $\Sigm_A[L]$ does not simply come down to a Fr\'echet dense subalgebra of $C^{\infty}(\mathrm T^*Q)^G$.

+As before, let $G$ be a Lie group.
+Let $H$ be a closed subgroup and consider the homogeneous space $Q=G/H$, viewed as the base of the (right) principal $H$-bundle $\pi\colon G \to G/H$ having $G$ as total space; left translation in $G$ turns this bundle into a principal $H$-bundle in the category of left $G$-spaces.
+Lift the left $G$-action to $\mathrm{T}(G/H)$ and $\mathrm{T}^*(G/H)$ in the standard manner.
+To adjust the exposition to the standard description of homogeneous spaces, we work here with left $G$-manifolds rather than with right $G$-manifolds, and the reader will easily translate the reasoning to right $G$-manifolds.
+The subsequent reasoning is independent of our discussion of Poisson structures and there is no need to rebuild the theory with left $G$-actions rather than right $G$-actions.